Neamur/Hangman/README.md

 - found the inspiration from a youtube vid talking about the few beginner python programs one could try, mentioned hangman in it.
 Sooo, thought to make it..
 - Did it before i knew to work with functions and classes and stuff.
 ## Features
-- A whooping 20 animal names to guess from!!!!!
+- A whooping 20 animal names to guess from!!!!! (lol)
 - calls u trash if u fail to guess the word
 - shows man gettin hanged with each failed attempt
 - and idk